SneakyBrian/AntiScrape/README.md

 - Do nothing, other than log the scraping activity.

 The settings for AntiScrape are integrated into the web applications web.config.

+AntiScrape also adds hidden urls that legitimate browsers *will* follow, but scrapers won't.
+Requesting one of these urls will record the browser as being genuine.

 ## How are the scraping requests logged? ##